DV8FromTheWorld/One-Second-Everyday-Compiler/README.md

 ```

 The `1se` executable will now be available globally throughout the system.

+**Additionally**
+If you do not already have FFMPEG and FFPROBE installed on your system,

 # Usage
 Suppose you have all of your videos in a folder called `my-1se-videos`